Charlotte 49ers football statistical leaders

 The Charlotte 49ers football statistical leaders are individual statistical leaders of the Charlotte 49ers football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single season and career leaders.
-The 49ers represent the University of North Carolina at Charlotte in the NCAA Division I FBS Conference USA through the 2022 season, after which Charlotte will join the American Athletic Conference.
+The 49ers represent the University of North Carolina at Charlotte in the NCAA Division I FBS American Conference.

 Charlotte, then a 2-year college called the Charlotte Center of the University of North Carolina, played 3 years of intercollegiate football from 1946 through 1948.
 Records from this period are intermittent, and therefore player statistics from those seasons are not included on the lists below.
 Charlotte restated its football program in 2013.
 These statistics are updated through the end of the 2020 season.

 All statistics are as recorded as of the end of the 2021 football season.